Build a career doing something you love – and be a part of making the world a safer, more pleasant place.

 Meet the Humanising Autonomy team at a conference or trade show in your city, or join one of our private London events

-Humanising Autonomy is delighted to announce they’ll be participating at this year’s Web Summit, one of the world’s premier tech conferences, which gathers founders and CEOs of technology companies, fast-growing startups, policymakers, and heads of state to ask a simple question: Where to next?
+Humanising Autonomy were delighted to announce their be participating at Web Summit 2022, one of the world’s premier tech conferences, which gathers founders and CEOs of technology companies, fast-growing startups, policymakers, and heads of state to ask a simple question: Where to next?

 A Web Summit highlight: Maya Pindeus, CEO and co-founder of Humanising Autonomy, joins Ariyan, Owen and Pascale on the Auto Tech & Robots stage to explore the concept of giving robots 20/20 vision.

-Join us on Thursday, October 13 at 16:00 BST / 11:00 EST for the second episode of Humanising Autonomy’s Behaviour AIx series, which focuses on how behaviour-based artificial intelligence can change the future of urban mobility.
+Humanising Autonomy hosted the second episode of their Behaviour AIx series in collaboration with Automotive World, which focuses on how behaviour-based artificial intelligence can change the future of urban mobility.
 In this session, we speak with Pier Paolo Porta from semiconductor design company, Ambarella, to explore applications for the automotive and urban mobility industries.